bennycortese/cluster-api-provider-azure/docs/proposals/20230612-node-os-image-caching.md

   ready: true
 ```

-In terms of when to take a snapshot, a day is given as a general example which should be good for typical use but the specification of how often will be customizable as we know that certain operators have different strategies and use cases for how they’re running their services on our clusters.
+When to take a Snapshot:

+A day is given as a general example which should be good for typical use but the specification of how often will be customizable as we know that certain operators have different strategies and use cases for how they’re running their services on our clusters.

+Data model changes:

-In terms of data model changes, AzureMachinePool will be changed and the changes we expect will be purely additive and nonbreaking.
+AzureMachinePool will be changed and the changes we expect will be purely additive and nonbreaking.
 No removals should be required to the data model.
 For AzureMachinePool we will add a new optional field under spec.template.image called nodePrototyping which will be enabled if present and it have a required field under it called interval which will map to an interval of 1 day or 24 hours by default.

 Example AzureMachinePool yaml:
 ```yaml